aws-samples/aws-sam-swift/docs/index.md

 # Server-side Swift on AWS with SAM

-This project contains a Cookiecutter template to create a serverless application based on the [AWS Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html) and Swift.
+The [AWS Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html) is an open-source framework for building serverless applications.
+This page shows you how to use SAM to deploy Server-side Swift applications to AWS.

+Each application uses [AWS Lambda](https://aws.amazon.com/lambda/) Functions written in Swift.
+The functions use the [AWS SDK for Swift](https://docs.aws.amazon.com/sdk-for-swift/latest/developer-guide/getting-started.html) and the [Swift AWS Lambda Runtime](https://github.com/swift-server/swift-aws-lambda-runtime).

 ## Get the Tools

-To deploy an application based on this template, you need an AWS account and the following tools on your development machine.
+To deploy an application using SAM, you need an AWS account and the following tools on your development machine.
 While it may work with alternative versions, we recommend you deploy the specified minimum version.

 * [AWS Command Line Interface (AWS CLI)](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) (^2.4.19) the AWS CLI is used to configure the AWS credentials on your development machine.
 * [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) (^1.82.0)